Nathan Denzin

 Kurt Paulsen on long-term impacts of racist housing policies

-UW-Madison urban planning professor Kurt Paulsen explains how government policy and business practices that discriminated by race continue to affect homeownership rates of Black families in Wisconsin.
+UW-Madison urban planning professor Kurt Paulsen explains how government policies and business practices that discriminated by race still affect homeownership rates of Black families in Wisconsin.

 Thursday October 12, 2023